Our Research Team

 Jennifer Coffman's program of research is focused on understanding the development of children’s cognitive and affective skills with an emphasis on conversations in the home and school contexts that impact developmental change.
 She examines a variety of factors at home and school that may contribute to children’s acquisition of effective memory strategies, metacognitive knowledge, gratitude, regulation, mathematics, and academic achievement.
 Moreover, she is interested in general questions regarding the contexts that support children’s adaptation and learning.
 Dr. Coffman focuses primarily on basic developmental questions involving social forces in the home and school settings that foster growth in children’s cognitive, social, and academic performance while simultaneously working toward interventions that can positively impact children’s developing skills.

-Miranda is a graduate student in Human Development and Family Studies pursuing her Ph.D.
+Miranda is a former doctoral student in the Department of Human Development and Family Studies at UNC Greensboro.
 She worked for three years as an early interventionist, conducting home visits with families of children ages 0-3 with developmental delays or disabilities.
 Miranda's research interests are centered on children's play and informal learning in the first years of life and how these experiences change across contexts, such as outdoors and in museums.
 She is passionate about creating opportunities for children of all backgrounds and abilities to have access to high-quality spaces for play.

 Graduate Student & Research Assistant